jasonbrooks/byo-atomic/README.md

 ### What's my IP address?

-If, once you've launced your Atomic image, you need to find out what IP address it's been assigned, check out this blog post: http://rwmj.wordpress.com/2010/10/26/tip-find-the-ip-address-of-a-virtual-machine/ for more info.
+If, once you've launced your Atomic image, you need to find out what IP address it's been assigned, check out this [blog post](http://rwmj.wordpress.com/2010/10/26/tip-find-the-ip-address-of-a-virtual-machine/) for some pointers.

 ### Configuring your Atomic instance to receive updates